 Yes.
-Research indicates that learning an additional language at an early age is possible and has a positive impact on intellectual growth.
+Research indicates that learning a second, or even a third, language at an early age is possible and has a positive impact on intellectual growth.
 Cognitive development is enriched and enhanced, as immersion students develop learning skills that they may apply to their first language, other academic subject areas, and life experiences.